zopefoundation/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

             '--test-path', '/sample-buildout/demo',
             ])

-Now that out tests use a specified working directory, their designated part directory is gone:
+Now that our tests use a specified working directory, their designated part directory is gone:

-    >>> ls(sample_buildout, 'parts')
+    >>> ls(sample_buildout, 'parts', 'testdemo')
+    d  site-packages

 If we need to specify default options, we can use the defaults option.
 For example, Zope 3 applications typically define test suites